 - 1/3 of the time opponent will have a strong pair or three-of-a-kind.

-- 1/3 of a time opponent will have a straight.
+- 1/3 of the time opponent will have a straight.

 You consider raising to $14 with your worthless hand.
-You predict opponent will fold with the weak pair or worse hands and call or raise with the rest.
+You predict your opponent will fold with the weak pair or worse hands, and call or raise with the rest.
 You expect to always lose when you are called.
 Should you make this bluff raise?
-Again we have to turn to the odds to find the answer.
+We have to turn to the odds to find the answer.
 You will risk $14 for the chance of winning what is already in the pot, $14.
 This means that the Pot Odds are 1:1.
-Your opponent will fold one time out of three, this means the odds are 2:1.
-The Pot Odds are clearly worse than your win odds which means it is clearly a very bad raising decision.
+Your opponent will fold one time out of three.
+This means the odds are 2:1.
+The Pot Odds are clearly worse than your win odds.
+This means it is clearly a bad raising decision.

-It is very important that you think about the average extra win, not the good case.
-If you hit that well concealed straight draw you will sometimes win your opponents entire stack.
-But the important question is, how much will you win in average?
-For example, sometimes you will think your opponent is on a good hand, but it will turn out that he has bluffed.
-It is VERY important that when you estimate the extra money you think about what you will gain extra in average, not in best case.
-In many cases opponent might shut down when you hit your draw and many players heavily overestimate their implied odds.
+It is important that you think about the average extra win, not the good case.
+If you hit that well concealed straight draw, you will win your opponent’s entire stack sometimes.
+In many cases your opponent will shut down when you hit your draw.
+Many players overestimate their implied odds.

 Playing a Draw

-When you believe that you currently don’t have the best hand this is considered to be a “draw” or “drawing hand”.
-You might for example be drawing to a straight or flush.
+When you believe that you currently do not have the best hand, this is considered to be a drawing hand.
+You might be drawing to a straight or flush.
 This is a common situation when you need to look at the odds to make good decisions.
-If you learn the odds of hitting the draw for some very common drawing situations and how to calculate your implied odds to compare with you are on a good way to learn some real poker!
+If you learn the odds of hitting the draw for some common drawing scenarios, and how to calculate your implied odds you are on your way to learn some real poker!
+Here are some examples:

-For example, you are on a gutshot straight draw against a very aggressive opponent.
-He has 3-bet you before flop and you believe that he has a strong pair or two high cards often.
+Let us say that you are on a gutshot straight draw against an aggressive opponent.
+He has 3-bet before the flop and you believe that he has a strong pair or two high cards often.
 There is currently $150 in the pot on the turn and opponent bets $50.
 You put your opponent on the following hand distribution:

-You expect to win the rest of opponents stack in the first scenario if you hit your draw.
+You expect to win the rest of your opponent’s stack in the first scenario if you hit your draw.
 He has $250 left.

-You expect to win an extra 1/2 pot size bet on the river half of the time in the second scenario and half of the time nothing extra.
-This means that half of the time you hit your straight you will win an extra $250 and half the time you will in average win extra 1/2 * 125 = 62.5.
+You expect to win an extra 1/2 pot size bet on the river half of the time in the second scenario, and half of the time nothing extra.
+This means that half of the time when you hit your straight you will win an extra $250, and half the time you will in average win extra 1/2 * 125 = 62.5.

 The total average extra win is then 0.5 * 250 + 0.5 * 62.5 = 156.

-In poker we are often thinking in percentage of chance of winning a hand.
-For example, if we call a bet of $5 for the chance of winning $15 we need to win the hand at least 25% of the time for that to be a profitable call.
-This is our Break-even percentage.
-If you think about it is makes sense.
-If we play four rounds and we in average will win one and lose three then we will lose 3 * 5 = 15 and we will win 1 * 15 = 15.
-That’s break-even, we lose as much as we win.
+In poker we are often thinking in of our chance of winning a hand in percentage.
+If we call a bet of $5 for the chance of winning $15, we need to win the hand at least 25% of the time for that to be a profitable call.
+This is our break-even percentage.
+If we play four rounds, and we in average will win one and lose three, then we will lose 3 * 5 = 15 and we will win 1 * 15 = 15.
+That is break-even, we lose as much as we win.
 And winning one out of four is the same as 25%.
-We calculate Break-even percentage by dividing the amount for calling with what is in the pot + opponents bet + amount to call (which is same opponents bet) and multiply with 100 to get the percentage.
+We calculate break-even percentage by dividing the amount of calling with what is in the pot + opponents bet + amount to call, and multiply with 100 to get the percentage.
 Break-even = 100 * 5 / (10 + 5 + 5) = 500 / 20 = 25%.

-The above examples are based on scenarios when no more money will go into the Pot (compare with Pot Odds).
+The example above is based on scenarios when no more money will go into the Pot (compare with Pot Odds).
 If there might be more money added to the pot we need to consider those as well (compare with Implied Odds).

 Outs – The rule of 4 and 2

-Break Even Percentage is extra helpful together with the rule of 4 and 2.
-An out is a card that will help you get a hand that you believe is stronger than your opponents.
-For example if you have an open ended straight draw (you have 4 consecutive cards) there are 8 cards that will help you make your straight – 4 on each end.
+Break-even percentage is extra helpful together with the rule of 4 and 2.
+An out is a card that will help you get a hand that you believe is stronger than your opponent’s.
+If you have an open-ended straight draw there are 8 cards that will help you make your straight – 4 on each end.
 These cards are called outs.
-There is a rule of thumb for Texas Hold Em and Omaha that is accurate enough in most cases which says that each out give you 2% chance of making your hand with one card to come and 4% chance of making your hand with two cards to come.
+There is a rule of thumb for Texas Hold’em that is accurate enough in most cases.
+It says that each out give you 2% chance of making your hand with one card to come, and 4% chance of making your hand with two cards to come.

-Most of the time you will be using the rule of 2 since if you call on the flop, you don’t know what your opponent will bet on the turn when you miss your draw.
-Most of the time you will have to pay more to see the river.
-But you do use the rule of 4 when you consider all-in situations on the flop.
-If you call an all-in on the flop you will see both cards and you will multiply your outs with 4 and compare that with your Break-even percentage.
+Most of the time you will be using the rule of 2, since if you call on the flop, you do not know what your opponent will bet on the turn when you miss your draw.
+Most of the time you will have to pay more to see the river, but you do use the rule of 4 when you consider all-in situations on the flop.
+If you call an all-in on the flop you will see both cards, and you will multiply your outs with 4 and compare that with your break-even percentage.

-Here is a list of commonly used situations where you look at your outs:
+Here is a list of common situations when you look at your outs:

 You have to be a bit careful when you consider calling based on your outs.
-Often you can’t be a 100% sure your hand will win even if you improve to your drawing hand.
-For example, you might improve to your queen high flush, but your opponent has a king high flush and you lose a lot of money.
-Some players use the concept Discounted outs to partially count outs based on their probability.
+Often you cannot be a 100% sure your hand will win, even if you improve.
+Some players use the concept discounted outs to partially count outs based on their probability.
 Since it is hard to make exact calculations I normally just adjust the decision.
-If the decision is close based on the odds and there is a fair risk that opponent might win even if I improve I will not call.
+If the decision is close based on the odds, and there is a fair risk that your opponent might win even if you improve you should not call.

 Another concept can weigh close decisions in favor of the call instead.
 It is backdoor draws.
 This means that there are 2 cards missing to a straight or flush.

-Let’s say for example you have the hand above.
 If both the turn and river is a spade you will have the nut flush.
-The probability of this happening isn’t great, but sometimes it is enough to tip the close decisions in favor of playing.
+The probability of this happening is not great, but sometimes it is enough to tip a close decision.
 The odds of hitting a backdoor flush draw is 23:1 or 4%.
-It is similar for straights so it makes sense to sometimes count backdoors as 1 extra out which is sometimes enough to weigh a decision.
-Don’t overestimate them though.
-You need to be able to see two cards for them to be valuable and sometimes opponent will make a large bet on the turn so you will have to fold even if you hit the first card you needed.
+It is similar for straights.
+It makes sense to sometimes count backdoors as 1 extra out, which is sometimes enough to weigh a decision.

 |1.5:1 (or 3:2)||40%|